mautrix/docs/bridges/general/troubleshooting.md

 repo for avatars, so it needs to know a public address that Discord's CDN can reach.
 If you use a local address for the normal `homeserver` -> `address` field, you must configure a public address in the `public_address` field.

+## Media bridging: `GET /_matrix/client/v1/media/download/...: M_UNRECOGNIZED`
+The July 2024 releases of all mautrix bridges added support for authenticated media.
+It is automatically enabled based on the server advertising support, which means Synapse v1.111 or higher.
+However, servers with workers may have the media repo worker incorrectly configured, which wil lead to the new endpoints being unrecognized and therefore media bridging failing.

+1. Make sure your reverse proxy routes `/_matrix/client/v1/media/*` and `/_matrix/federation/v1/media/*` to the appropriate worker (same one as `/_matrix/media/v3/*` in the past).
+2. If using a Synapse media worker (as opposed to matrix-media-repo), make sure the `listeners` section in the worker config has the `client` and `federation` resources.